Outline

 Comparable themes appear in Becker’s (2003) study of older immigrants in northern California, focusing on Latino, Filipino, and Cambodian groups.
 Becker highlighted that crowded living arrangements were common and argued that “overcrowding” carried multiple meanings.
 While participants frequently reported discomfort with congestion, they often continued living this way not only due to limited financial resources but also because such arrangements aligned with cultural norms rooted in their countries of origin, where extended-family households were typical.
 Where relatives were present in the United States, it was common to find several people sharing a small apartment, with older family members sometimes sharing rooms with grandchildren or sleeping in makeshift spaces within common areas.
 For those without close kin nearby, friendship networks often substituted for family, leading to shared rooms or shared facilities in basements or boarding-style settings.
 Although some informants expressed dissatisfaction, many valued these arrangements for the everyday companionship and social interaction they provided—interaction that helped replace the extended-family environment left behind.
 In this sense, the meaning of home in the host country was strongly anchored in co-residence, family-like ties, and the social life produced through shared living.

-Australian research tends to foreground a different set of meanings than the family-centered emphasis found in some European and North American work (Baldassar, 2001; Hage, 1997; Levin, 2010; Pulvirenti, 1996, 2000; Supski, 2007; Thompson, 1994, 2005).
-Thompson (1994, 2005), for instance, argued that for Arabic, Greek, and Vietnamese migrant women in Sydney, home can operate as a source of agency within an unfamiliar cultural environment, a means of addressing the emotional costs of migration, and a public marker of achievement.
-In her account, the domestic sphere becomes a setting where cultural difference can be safely expressed—through language use, interior decoration, and gardens that recall religious and cultural heritage—even when wider social acceptance is uneven despite multicultural ideals (Thompson, 1994).
-Home also functions as a form of atonement for losses associated with migration (including the loss of a former home and the marginalization of one’s culture), while simultaneously symbolizing success achieved through sacrifice and sustained labor in the host country.
-These interpretations are linked to migration experiences, origin-culture practices, and the degree of recognition afforded by dominant social norms (Furlan, 2015a, 2015b, 2015c, 2016; Furlan and Faggion, 2015a, 2015b, 2016a, 2016b).
-Importantly, Thompson’s findings complicate feminist readings that portray home primarily as a negative or oppressive space (Thompson, 1994, 2005).
+Australian scholarship often highlights different meanings of “home” than the strongly family-centred emphasis found in some European and North American studies (Baldassar, 2001; Hage, 1997; Levin, 2010; Pulvirenti, 1996, 2000; Supski, 2007; Thompson, 1994, 2005).
+Thompson argues that for Arabic, Greek, and Vietnamese migrant women in Sydney, home can be a source of agency in an unfamiliar environment, a way to manage migration’s emotional costs, and a public marker of achievement, with the domestic sphere enabling safe expression of cultural difference (language, décor, gardens) even when wider acceptance is uneven despite multicultural ideals (Thompson, 1994, 2005).
+In this view, home can also atone for migration-related losses while symbolizing success earned through sacrifice and sustained labour, shaped by migration histories, origin-culture practices, and recognition within dominant norms (Furlan, 2015a, 2015b, 2015c, 2016; Furlan and Faggion, 2015a, 2015b, 2016a, 2016b), complicating feminist accounts that treat home mainly as oppressive (Thompson, 1994, 2005).
+Hage similarly offers an affective account of home as a “feeling” or mode of being (cf. Hollander, 1991), proposing that “making home” involves cultivating four linked feelings—security, familiarity, community, and possibility—through empowered control of space, practical spatial competence, mutual recognition grounded in shared symbols and language, and openness to personal and social “advancement” (Hage, 1997:102–103).

 Building on this framework, Levin (2010) examined Italian and Chinese migrants’ understandings of home in Melbourne and argued that each group tended to prioritize one of Hage’s four feelings more strongly than the others.
 For the Italian participants, Levin identified familiarity as especially prominent.
 She suggested that familiarity was produced through material and visual cues—furniture, paintings, photographs of childhood homes in Italy, collections and ornaments, and even everyday objects such as refrigerator magnets bearing Italian imagery and symbols.
 Such items evoke the place of origin and help generate a lived sense of familiarity within Australian domestic space.
 Levin also argued that differences between groups’ home meanings were influenced by factors including ethnic background, the historical and socioeconomic context of migration, age, and class position.